-3.4.1 To provide opportunities for the public to enjoy and appreciate the recreational values of Waiopehu Bush the Reserve while also recognising why these values are to be protected.
+3.4.1 To provide opportunities for the public to enjoy and appreciate the recreational values of Waiopehu Bush Reserve while also recognising why these values are to be protected.

-- 3.4.2 Allow for freedom of public access to Waiopehu Bush the Reserve provided this does not compromise the natural values of the rReserve and the safety of reserve users. - 3.4.3 Encourage development that contributes to improved public enjoyment of Waiopehu Bush the Reserve where that development is compatible with natural and physical values of the rReserve.
+- 3.4.2 Allow for freedom of public access to Waiopehu Bush Reserve provided this does not compromise the natural values of the reserve and the safety of reserve users. - 3.4.3 Encourage development that contributes to improved public enjoyment of Waiopehu Bush Reserve where that development is compatible with natural and physical values of the reserve.

-3.4.4 Promote greater awareness and appreciation of the historical and natural values of Waiopehu Bush the Reserve.
+3.4.4 Promote greater awareness and appreciation of the historical and natural values of Waiopehu Bush Reserve.